coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 **1. convert double to int - using typecasting**

-In this method we **typecast the double value to int** as give below,
+In this method we **typecast the double value to int** as given below,
 ```java
 int intValue = (int) doubleValue;
 ```